Spyhunter ransomware removal instructions

 To eliminate Spyhunter virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-Do not open attachments that are presented in emails received from unknown, suspicious email addresses and/or these emails are irrelevant.
-Keep in mind that they often are presented as official and important, however, they cannot be trusted.
-Update software using implemented functions or tools provided by official developers only, do not use any other (third party) tools for that.
-Do not download software from untrustworthy and unofficial websites, using third party downloaders or any other channels that we mentioned above.
-Activate software properly, do not use third party ('cracking') tools for that.
-It is illegal and often results in having computers infected with high-risk viruses.
-And finally, have reputable anti-spyware or anti-virus software installed and keep it enabled at all times.
+Do not open attachments that are presented in emails received from unknown, suspicious email addresses, or if the emails seem irrelevant.
+Bear in mind that they are often presented as official and important, however, they cannot be trusted.
+Update software using implemented functions or tools provided by official developers only.
+Do not use other (third party) tools.
+Do not download software from untrustworthy, unofficial websites, using third party downloaders, or the other channels mentioned above.
+Activate software properly and do not use third party ('cracking') tools.
+This is illegal and often results in computer infection with high-risk viruses.
+Finally, have reputable anti-spyware or anti-virus software installed and keep it enabled at all times.
 If your computer is already infected with Spyhunter, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.